christopherseaman/ds217-assignment-03/readme.md

 2. **Word Frequency Counter:** Read a text file (example code included) and count the frequency of each word, ignoring case.
 	Usage: `python word_frequency.py <input_file>`

-	Your task: Complete the word_frequency() function to count word frequencies sorted alphabetically.
+	Your task: Complete the word_frequency() function to count word frequencies sorted alphabetically and limit to the first 20 words.
 Run the script on 'alice_in_wonderland.txt'.

 	Hints:
 	- Use a dictionary to store word frequencies